nachocaru/xaprb.com/content/blog/2006-08-07-how-to-write-multi-table-cross-database-deletes-with-aliases-in-mysql.md

    from <strong>db1.apples as a</strong>
       inner join db2.oranges as o on o.price = a.price;</pre>

-Now you&#8217;ve named the tables identically in both places, so it works.
-It&#8217;s as though you have to re-alias the table in the `DELETE` clause.
+Now you've named the tables identically in both places, so it works.
+It's as though you have to re-alias the table in the `DELETE` clause.
 The optional `AS` keyword may be omitted in one or both places you declare an alias, so even this form will work:

 <pre>delete <strong>db1.apples a</strong>
    from <strong>db1.apples as a</strong>